 Like most parents, Rachel felt the constant seesaw between work and family shouldn’t so often sit in favour of work, so she did something about it.
 Rachel is the CEO of Trehaus, a beautiful co-working space with in-house childcare.
 Setting yourself up here for the day means you can be close to your kids without having to pry their sticky fingers off your keyboard every 12 seconds (check out our review of Trehaus to see what we mean).
 Any parent who’s attempted working from home knows the infinite value of a dedicated workspace and a watchful eye on tap, so Rachel, we salute you!

 Like many mums who decide to start a business, Jayne Nadarajoo did so in response to her own experiences.
-She wasn’t satisfied with how she saw children being nurtured in Singapore’s pre-schools so, being a mum of two pre-schoolers at the time, she started her own in 1999 – no small feat, although Jayne’s ten years of early childhood experience meant she knew exactly what she was doing.
-White Lodge uses a creative, hands-on approach, focusing more on the longer-term intellectual and emotional growth that Jayne felt was lacking in Singapore’s schools.
-Find out more about White Lodge in our rundown here.
+She wasn’t satisfied with how she saw children being nurtured in Singapore’s pre-schools, so, being a mum of two pre-schoolers at the time, she started her own in 1999 – White Lodge – no small feat, although Jayne’s extensive early childhood experience meant she knew exactly what she was doing.
+Since then, Jayne has used her knowledge and expertise to work on other exciting education projects, with The GUILD International College being the most recent.
+The GUILD is Singapore’s first all-inclusive college and strives to provide ALL students with the flexibility they need to identify their paths and excel at their own pace.
+Something we’re definitely on board with!

 Hong Henwood – Affordable Style Files